-- 1. From the menu bar, select Meter $\rightarrow$ Connect or select the Connect icon $\stackrel{?}{\leftarrow}$ on the - The Connect to Meter dialog box displays a list of meters setup in MeterLinkTM. - 2.
+- From the menu bar, select Meter → Connect or click +/←, the Connect icon, on the toolbar. - The Connect to Meter dialog box displays a list of meters setup in MeterLinkTM. - 2.
 Click either Direct or Ethernet next to the meter name to establish a connection with your ultrasonic meter.